DataSift

 Drip Campaigns

 Long-tail automated SMS sent on timed delays.
 Uses merge fields for personalization.
-Best for dead lead revival and not-interested re-engagement.
+Best for ghosting and not-interested re-engagement.
 Never a replacement for manual follow-up.

 The Trigger-Condition-Action Model: Every sequence runs on three parts.
 If this lead moves to this status (trigger), and meets these conditions (condition), then this happens automatically (action).
 One trigger can fire multiple actions: create a task, send a drip, move to a board, notify a team member.